Hormone Optimization for Men

 What is the Biote Method of Bioidentical Hormone Replacement Therapy for Men?

-Bioidentical hormone replacement therapy (BHRT) may begin to balance male hormones within two to four weeks.
+Bioidentical hormone replacement therapy (BHRT) may begin to balance male hormones within up to two to four weeks.
+However, every is different and in some cases it may take a second pellet insertion to feel the full benefits.
 The Biote Method of BHRT is customized to each patient’s unique physiology based on a consultation and extensive lab work.
 Because of this, every program is tailored to the patient.

 What Can Male Patients Expect From BHRT?

 While everyone’s results are different, the process for considering, getting, monitoring, and continuing with BHRT is typically the same with most patients.
 The first appointment with a Biote Certified Provider will involve extensive hormone testing.
-The next appointment will be to review the patient’s test results.
+The next appointment will review the patient’s test results.
 Then, if the provider finds that the patient’s hormone levels are unbalanced and determines that the patient is a candidate, the hormone pellet insertion can be performed during that visit.
-The next round of BHRT pellets will be inserted in three to six months, depending on a variety of factors that determine absorption rates and needs as every patient’s path to balancing hormones in men is unique to them.
+The next round of BHRT pellets will be inserted in up to three to six months, depending on a variety of factors that determine absorption rates and needs as every patient’s path to balancing hormones is unique.